-Can the circular economy solve the climate crisis?
-One hundred farms will study and test methods for accelerating soil carbon sequestration.
+Can soil help to mitigate climate change?
+One hundred farms studied and tested methods for accelerating soil carbon sequestration.

-In preventing climate change, reduction of greenhouse gas emissions alone is not enough.
+In preventing climate change, the reduction of greenhouse gas emissions alone is not enough.
 The extra carbon dioxide in the atmosphere must also be stored back in soil.
-We need a transition from industrial agriculture to circular agriculture, where fields are harnessed as carbon sinks that sequester carbon.
+Fields offer many kinds of opportunities for carbon capture, and we should harness them as carbon sinks for this purpose.

-The main participants are the Baltic Sea Action Group (BSAG), the Finnish Meteorological Institute and Sitra.
-BSAG is responsible for the management of the project and the Finnish Meteorological Institute leads the scientific research.
-Sitra has launched the pilot scheme and will provide funding for it until August 2019.
-Other parties involved in the project are the Natural Resources Institute Finland, the University of Helsinki, the Finnish Environment Institute and Tampere University of Technology.
+Sitra launched the project, brought the partners together and funded the project until August 2019.
+At Sitra, the project manager was Hanna Mattila.
+The Baltic Sea Action Group (BSAG) was responsible for co-ordinating the project and the Finnish Meteorological Institute led the scientific research.
+Other parties involved in the project were the Natural Resources Institute Finland, the University of Helsinki, the Finnish Environment Institute and Tampere University of Technology.

 The Carbon Action project has succeeded in addressing the problem areas of food production, such as emissions to water and greenhouse gas emissions, in a problem-oriented and co-operative manner, thus enabling the emergence of an even more extensive movement in the food supplier chain towards a sustainable or even soil-improving circular economy.
 The project succeeded in building bold and unprejudiced co-operation, which creates trust in other similar projects.